Raymond Lopez

 Raymond Anthony Lopez (born May 26, 1978) is an American politician who is currently a member of the Chicago City Council serving as alderman of the 15th Ward in Chicago, Illinois.

 A member of the Democratic Party, Lopez was first elected as Democratic Committeeman of the 15th Ward in 2012, becoming the first openly gay Mexican-American to be elected in Illinois.
 On April 7, 2015, Lopez was elected alderman of the 15th Ward.
 The 15th ward includes the West Englewood, Brighton Park, Back of the Yards, Chicago Lawn, Canaryville, and Gage Park neighborhoods.

 Early life and education

 Born in Chicago, Lopez is a graduate of St. Laurence Catholic High School.
-Lopez was first introduced to politics at the age of 18 when he became a precinct captain under the William Lipinski organization of the 23rd Ward on the Southwest Side of Chicago.
+Lopez was first introduced to politics at the age of 18 when he became a precinct captain under the Dan Lipinski organization of the 23rd Ward on the Southwest Side of Chicago.
 He studied at the University of Illinois at Chicago.

 Prior to his political career, Lopez worked as a skycap for Southwest Airlines at Midway International Airport.
 He was a skycap for 12 years.